LiquidIce95/UZHSoftwareConstruction/assignment3/readme.md

  step
 ```

 Note that if user types only `s` it will be recognized in the handlers dictionary but if using the search algorithm directly we dont check if its in the handlers dictionary.
+The reason for this design choice is to give programmers the ability to see all commands for a given search input.

+Note that this way a help systems could be implemented which gives descriptions of the commands and examples

-Lastly, the user can specify and alias to a command with `def`:
+Lastly, the user can specify an alias to a command with `def`:

 ```
 000001 [bcdimqrsw]> def zuuu search